 The sample size (completed interviews), the response rate and the cooperation rate are provided for each year of the survey in the table below.

 Response and cooperation rates are measurements of overall survey participation among those sampled.
-More specifically, the Cooperation Rate is defined as the number of those who participated in the survey, divided by the number of individuals in the sample who were contacted and identified as eligible.The Response Rate is a more conservative measure and is defined as the number of all individuals who are known to be, or are likely to be, eligible.
+More specifically, the Cooperation Rate is defined as the number of those who participated in the survey, divided by the number of individuals in the sample who were contacted and identified as eligible.The Response Rate is a more conservative measure and is defined as the number who completed the survey, divided by all individuals who are known to be, or are likely to be, eligible.

 There are multiple and changing ways to calculate these rates, including ways to combine survey participation rates from landline and cellular telephone samples.
 The NYC Health Department follows the Standard Definitions published by the American Association for Public Opinion Research (AAPOR), currently in its 9th edition.
 When describing survey participation rates for the CHS, the Health Department generally reports AAPOR’s Response Rate #3 and Cooperation Rate #3 (see Table).
 Response Rate #3 assumes that some portion of the numbers with unknown eligibility are in fact ineligible and are therefore removed from the denominator.
 Information from cases with known eligibility (either known eligible or known ineligible) is used to estimate the percentage of unknown eligible cases that are ineligible.

-You can get full disposition reports for 2015 and 2016 (PDF) and combined landline and cell phone survey participation rates using the most recent AAPOR definitions.
+You can get full disposition reports for 2015-2017 (PDF) and combined landline and cell phone survey participation rates using the most recent AAPOR definitions.
 You can also get disposition reports for 2009-2016 (PDF) using earlier participation rate formulas, as well as full disposition reports for 2004-2008 (PDF).

 |Community Health Survey Participation Rates|